The file_exists()

 file_exists()

-can check for both files and directories.- It returns
+can check for both files and directories.

 false

-for symlinks pointing to a non-existent target. - Ensure that the script has the correct file permissions to check the file or directory existence.
+- Ensure that the script has the correct file permissions to check the file or directory existence.

 This function is commonly used for validating the existence of a file before performing further operations like reading or writing to it.